 - Continental breakfast to be used either in Cast & Plow Restaurant or through In-Room Dining

 - Choice of a full-day bicycle rental for two people or a 1 hour on-site Tennis lesson ($120 USD value, once per stay)

 - Early check-in (subject to availability)

 - Complimentary Wi-Fi

 5. Sheraton Gateway LAX

 There’s a Sheraton, Westin, and Four Points in addition to a Marriott at LAX.
 All are part of the Bonvoy loyalty scheme.
-The best on-airport hotel at LAX is really between the Sheraton Gateway and the airport Marriott, but we feel the Sheraton is the best of these two options because of its club lounge, pool and general ambience as well as having an excellent on-site restaurant.
+The best on-airport hotel at LAX is really between the Sheraton Gateway and the airport Marriott.
+Still, we feel the Sheraton is the best of these two options because of its club lounge, pool, and general ambiance, as well as having an excellent on-site restaurant.

-The hotel is attempting to offer a complete resort, with restaurants and pool deck, with fire pits and cabanas.
+The hotel is attempting to offer a complete resort, with restaurants and pool deck, fire pits, and cabanas.
 The pool is particularly charming with its wildly blue waters edged by cute black and white padded chairs and loungers.
-Although the building itself looks a bit 1960’s, the interior and the pool area are really lovely for an airport hotel.
+Although the building itself looks a bit 1960’s, the interior and the pool area are charming for an airport hotel.
 If you are looking to book a superb room here, go for the corner suites with runway views.

-LAX Sheraton Gateway Club Lounge Breakfast is largely continental; Starbucks coffee, yoghurt, pastries, hard boiled eggs, fruit plus hot scrambled eggs, hot oatmeal (No sausage or bacon).
+LAX Sheraton Gateway Club Lounge Breakfast is largely continental; Starbucks coffee, yogurt, pastries, hard-boiled eggs, fruit plus hot scrambled eggs, hot oatmeal (No sausage or bacon).